 (ii) electronic rights, preferably for use in any form or medium;

 (iii) the right to use the material for the life of the work; and

 (iv) world-wide English-language rights.

-Further guidelines on clearing permissions can be found at: http://www.oxfordjournals.org/access_purchase/permissions_guidelines.doc.
-A template permissions request letter can be found at the end of the above document.
+Guidelines on clearing permissions can be found here.
+A template permissions request letter can be found within the document.

 Once granted, upload a copy of the approval as a supporting file.
 An acknowledgement to the source must be made in your text, exactly as stipulated by the particular institutions.
 The following information may be useful for obtaining permissions: